AFreeChameleon/multask/docs/commands.md

 You can also specify task ids or namespaces to only view those.

 ### Flags
-- `-w` Updates the table every 2 seconds
+- `-w, -f` Updates the table every 2 seconds
 - `-a` Shows all child processes each task has spawned

 ## logs